Pavan-1997/Linux-Shell_Basic_Commands/CMD.md

      if [$a &gt; $b]
      then
      echo "a is greater than b"
      else
      echo "b is greater than a"
       fi

 - for i in {1.100}; do echo $1; done

 - trap "echo don’t use the Ctrl+c" SIGINT^C
-Trapping signals , even when if they send a Ctrl + C signal then don’t do anything to send a notification
+  (Trapping signals, even when if they send a Ctrl + C signal then don’t do anything to send a notification)

 - trap "rm -rf *" SIGINT^C
-Delete everything from the database when hitting Ctrl + C
+  (Delete everything from the database when hitting Ctrl + C)

 - kill -9 1111
-Pass a kill signal to Linux to terminate 1111 process Id
+  (Pass a kill signal to Linux to terminate 1111 process Id)